 Filed: May 12, 2016

-The patent does include details on things such as an “entity/brand determination engine,” which can be used to compare paid results with organic results, to see if they cover the same brand.
+The patent does include details on things such as an “entity/brand determination engine,” which can compare paid results with organic results to see if they cover the same brand.
 This is one of the changes that indexing things instead of strings are bringing us.

 The patent does have many other details, and until Google announces that they are introducing this, I suspect we won’t hear more details from them about it.
-Then again, they didn’t announce officially that they were merging organic and local results when they started doing that.
-Don’t be surprised if this becomes available at Google.
+But then again, they didn’t officially announce that they were merging organic and local results when they started doing that.
+So don’t be surprised if this becomes available at Google.